faabiopontes/daily-dose-of-development/nodeNibbles/weather-app/README.md

 ## Things we learned
 - JSON.stringify(jsonObject, undefined, 2): returns a JSON string with break lines and indentation
 - A Callback can be a named function or a inner function (closure)
+- Promises can only be resolved or rejected
+- Promises.then can receive two callback function for when it's resolved or rejected